apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/insert.md

 The first and second sentences have the same effect.
 When the target column is not specified, the column order in the table is used as the default target column.
 The third and fourth statements express the same meaning, using the default value of `c2'column to complete data import.

-2. Import multiline data into the `test'table at one time
+2. Import multiline data into the `test` table at one time

 ```
 INSERT INTO test VALUES (1, 2), (3, 2 + 2)